-Mark and I had some really special friends invite us over for lunch on Saturday.
-I brought some rolls and she made a ham, cheesy potatoes, and a jello salad I grew up eating on holidays.
-As soon as she pulled this cranberry salad out of the refrigerator it brought back many wonderful memories.
+I am updating and reposting one of my favorite holiday recipes!
+Mark and I had some really special friends invite us over for lunch a few years ago.
+I brought some rolls and she cooked a ham, cheesy potatoes, and a delicious jello salad.
+As soon as she pulled this cranberry salad out of the refrigerator, it brought back many wonderful memories.
 Yay!!
 My mom used to make this one!
-Don’t you love it when this happens?
+Don’t you love it when that happens?

 I helped her fill the glasses with ice and water, then we started putting the food on the table.
-Next, we placed the cut jello onto pieces of lettuce and my heart melted with joy!
+Next, we placed the cut jello onto pieces of lettuce with a dollop of whip cream and my heart melted with joy!
 I love this salad.